Jeep CJ: CJ-7

 A diesel-powered version was made in the Ohio factory for export only.
 The engines were provided by General Motors, the owners of Isuzu Motor Cars.
 Production of this diesel version was between 1980 and 1982.
 This model had the Isuzu C240 engine, T176 transmission, and Dana 300 transfer case, although reports of some being produced with the Dana 20 exist.
 Typically, they had 4.1-ratio, narrow-track axles.

-From 1976 trough 1980, the CJ-7 came equipped with a Dana 20 transfer case, Dana 30 front axle (27- or 31-spline), and a 29-spline AMC 20 rear axle, while in later years, Laredo packages added a tachometer, chrome bumpers, tow hooks, and interior upgrades including leather seats and clock.
+From 1976 through 1980, the CJ-7 came equipped with a Dana 20 transfer case, Dana 30 front axle (27- or 31-spline), and a 29-spline AMC 20 rear axle, while in later years, Laredo packages added a tachometer, chrome bumpers, tow hooks, and interior upgrades including leather seats and a clock.
 In 1980, the Laredo was first fitted with an AMC 20 rear axle until mid-1986, when it was equipped with a Dana 44, and all 1980 and newer CJ-7s came with the Dana 300 transfer case.

 The Canadian Army took delivery of 195 militarized versions of the CJ-7 in 1985.
 These were put into service as a stop-gap measure between the retirement of the M38A1 and the introduction of the Bombardier Iltis.
 They were codified by the Canadian Forces with the Equipment Configuration Code number 121526.

 The CJ-7 continues to be used in the sport of mud racing, with either the stock body or a fiberglass replica.
-CJ-7 has been successfully and widely used as a favorite for rock crawling, through simple and complex modification.
+CJ-7 has been successfully and widely used as a favorite for rock crawling, through simple and complex modifications.
 These last Jeeps produced were also highlighted with a factory dash plaque that read, "Last of a Great Breed - This collectors-edition CJ ends an era that began with the legendary Jeep of World War II".

 During 11 years of production, the CJ-7 had various common trim packages: